BIATeam/BIADocs/docs/50-Migration/10-CHANGELOG.md

 ## V3.7.1 (2022-10-03)
 * Header filter can now take complex criteria (date before, after, contains, begins... and, or).
+* Teams: Remove TeamId Parameter
+* Teams: Template style for member
 ### Angular
 * Advanced filter more robust
 * Standardize Sites, Users and Members CRUD
+* Team new format  (for new creation only)
+* Fix Date Format

 ## V3.7.0 (2022-09-14)
 * ```npm start``` is now for IIS Express (use ```npm run start4iis``` to launch the angular for IIS)